-In modern times most of the people are fascinated with 3D printed houses, but if you like wooden homes, then the French startup Catharhome has something for you.
-The company has come up with Brikawood, Lego-inspired wooden bricks that interlock over each other with spacers, and uses no nails or glue while building the house.
+In modern times, most of the people are fascinated with 3D printed houses, but if you have fondness for wooden homes, then French startup Catharhome has something interesting for you.
+The company has come up with Brikawood, Lego-inspired wooden bricks that interlock over each other with spacers, and require no nails or glue while building a house or structure.

-This wooden brick is claimed as waterproof and comprises of four wooden elements, assembled by interlocking over each other.
-High thermal performance and simple production make it an eco-friendly building solution for wooden architecture admirers.
-A rubber hammer is used to push in the bricks in the slots, while a drill is used to secure the sill plate on the slab and wall cap to close the walls after complete insulation.
+This Lego-inspired wooden brick comprises four wooden elements – two lateral flanges and two transversal spacers with dovetail joints, assembled by interlocking over each other, thus giving a mechanical rigidity to the structure.
+A rubber hammer is used to mount bricks in dedicated slots and a drill is used to secure the sill plate on the slab.
+You’ll also need a wall cap to close the walls after complete insulation.

 Brikawood can withstand earthquakes measuring 8.5 on the Richter scale.
-Even if you are completely new to the building industry, this innovative Lego type material eases the task of building your own house.
-With its help, you can build a modular energy-efficient house easily.
+Even if you are completely new to the building industry, this innovative Lego-like material eases the task of building your own house.
+With its help, you can build a modular, energy-efficient house easily.

-While building using these interlocking bricks to build a home, you need to construct it on stilts so as to eliminate any rise of moisture from the ground, while hollow spaces between bricks are filled with filtered wood chips, blown wool or cellulose wool for better insulation.
-For the base of the house, you can choose from the Techno Pieux or concrete foundations.
+While building a house with these interlocking bricks, you need to construct on stilts so as to eliminate the risk of moisture from the ground as hollow spaces between bricks are filled with filtered wood chips, blown wool or cellulose wool for better insulation.
+For the base, you can choose between Techno Pieux and concrete foundations.

 Brikawood is available in two types – Brick 250 and Brick 160, which can be used to construct different types of houses.
 Simple and faster construction along with additional benefits of tightness and high thermal performance are highlighting features of a passive house made from Brickawood.
 The price range for Brickawood passive houses lies between $74,678 to $149,984, depending on the model you choose.

 |3||Model Jude||915 sq. ft.||Approx. US$100,529|